codingMustache/codingMustache/README.md

 ## Joke of the Day

-Don't tell secrets in corn fields.
-Too many ears around.
+Writing with a broken pencil is pointless.

 ## Daily Trivia

-What is the number of keys on a standard Windows Keyboard?
+Laserjet and inkjet printers are both examples of what type of printer?
- 1. 104
+ 1. Non-impact printer
- 2. 76
+ 2. Dot matrix printer
- 3. 94
+ 3. Daisywheel printer
- 4. 64
+ 4. Impact printer

 <details>
   <summary>Answer</summary>
-  104
+  Non-impact printer
 </details>